YohanLB09/Active-Directory-Infrastucture-Setup/README.md

 -In the Networking section, select the previously created Virtual network.

 -Leave all the other options at their default configuration and click on "Review + create".

+Although named "Domain Controller VM," this virtual machine is currently just a standard server.
+The actual configuration of this VM as a domain controller will be performed in the subsequent lab.
 </p>
 <br />